 Mini hoop tunnels

 While garden covers like row covers or insect barrier fabrics can be laid directly on top of crops, I prefer to float them on hoops.
 It looks tidier and it’s easier to vent and care for the crops beneath.
+Learn more about my mini hoop tunnels in my online course, How to Build & Use Mini Hoop Tunnels in the Vegetable Garden.
 Depending on the season, the reason for the cover, and whether it’s temporary or long term I use different materials for the hoops.
 For a quick, short term tunnel, 9 gauge wire can be cut and bent into U-shapes and inserted into raised or in-ground beds.
 For sturdier hoops, I use half-inch diameter PVC or metal conduit.
 To bend metal conduit, you’ll need a metal hoop bender.
 Metal hoops are very strong and I rely on them for my winter tunnels.
 They stand up to a heavy snow load far better than PVC or wire hoops.
 Read more about bending metal hoops here.

 Cold frames (portable and permanent)

 Cold frames can be DIY’d or purchased online or in garden centres.
 I’ve used many types of cold frames over the years and found all have their place.
 Permanent frames made from wood and topped with a sheet of polycarbonate or an old window are sturdy structures.
 I’ve placed them on top of a garden bed or sunk them down into the soil to boost heat retention.
 If you live in a cold climate and wish to winter harvest, stick to wooden-sided frames.
 For lighter protection – spring and autumn seed starting or harvesting – you can use a polycarbonate cold frame where the sides and top are made from 4 mm thick polycarbonate.
 I consider these portable frames and often move them around my garden placing them on top of crops like lettuce, carrots, and kale.